IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Summary Discussion

-\textbf{Future Work.} In future work, we will improve upon the \IAEmu pipeline by exploring different architectural and data choices. \IAEmu, as presented here, operates in a traditional supervised learning regime, where the model learns a direct, deterministic mapping between the HOD parameters and correlations.
+In future versions of the emulator, we will improve upon the \IAEmu pipeline by exploring different architectural, data, and modeling choices. \IAEmu, as presented here, operates in a traditional supervised learning regime, where the model learns a direct, deterministic mapping between the HOD parameters and correlations.
 Although we introduce stochasticity for uncertainty quantification via MC dropout and MVE, a more natural probabilistic approach could be achieved through conditional diffusion generative modeling, where the model learns a probabilistic mapping via a denoising process on the data, or through flow-based architectures as in \citet{pandey2024charmcreatinghalosautoregressive}.
-These models can also be made symmetry-aware, enhancing their effectiveness in physical settings like this \citep[see][for an example of SO(3)-equivariant diffusion applied to IA]{jagvaral2023diffusion}.
-Diffusion models typically leverage architectures like U-Nets \citep{ronneberger2015unetconvolutionalnetworksbiomedical}, which are well-suited for denoising tasks \citep{schanz2023stochasticsuperresolutioncosmologicalsimulations} and follow an encoder-decoder architecture similar to what was used here.
+These models can also have their internal representations restricted by known symmetries in the data, enhancing their effectiveness in physical settings like this \citep[see][for an example of $SO(3)$-equivariant diffusion applied to IA]{jagvaral2023diffusion}, which naturally lends such techniques to field-level modeling of the full galaxy catalog.
+Field level emulation can also expand \IAEmu summary statistics outside the 2PCFs modeled here.
 The denoising training paradigm when applied to cosmology has thus far exhibited promising results in enhancing the resolution of existing simulations \citep{schanz2023stochasticsuperresolutioncosmologicalsimulations} as well as functioning as surrogate models \citep{mudur2024diffusionhmcparameterinferencediffusion}.
-Other avenues for multi-task learning, such as treating the loss coefficients as trainable parameters as in \citep{kendall2018multitasklearningusinguncertainty}, can allow more effective optimization without normalization and can potentially alleviate the biased performance in $\xi$ observed here.

-Furthermore, these future avenues would open opportunities in studying the variation in cosmological parameters, a dimension not explored in this work.
-Here, we have only used a single underlying dark matter catalog from an N-body simulation, which implicitly reflects specific cosmological parameters.
-It would be exciting to explore IA modeling for varying dark matter catalogs and thus different cosmologies.
-In a pure HOD setting, these extensions can be expensive.
+A field-level emulator for \halotoolsia could incorporate elements of NN–based modeling together with differentiable components, such as differentiable HOD models \citep{horowitz2022differentiablestochastichalooccupation}.
+Both NNs and differentiable simulations share a differentiable structure, allowing their components to be integrated within the same modeling framework.
+While non-NN-based differentiable methods provide useful tools for inverse modeling, they can be computationally demanding and are often complemented by faster NN-based surrogates.